Lesson video

 And that's because they give out light, they produce it.

-You have a hi-vis vest in the light reflector section as well, and kitchen foil.
+The silver coin, you have a hi-vis vest in the light reflector section as well, and kitchen foil.

-Now, all of the thing, all of the objects in the light reflector section, they do appear to produce light.
+Now all of the objects in the light reflector section, they do appear to produce light.

 However, that's only if there is a light source reflecting on these objects.

-That's the only time that it appears to shine and does appear almost as though it is a light source itself.
+That's the only time that it appears to shine, and does appear almost as though it is a light source itself.

 However, we need to be really careful about making those distinctions.

-Now, let's do a summary of your learning.
+Now let's do a summary of your learning.

-And it says, "Light can come from many different sources such as the sun stars, torches, lamps, and candles.
+And it says light can come from many different sources such as the sun, stars, torches, lamps, and candles.

 Some objects appear to shine, but they are reflecting light from a light source and objects can be identified and grouped as light sources and light reflectors.

-And now we have that fantastic box that you have made where you can put objects into there just to be 100% certain that you are correct about it.
+And now we have that fantastic box that you have made where you can put objects into there just to be a 100% certain that you are correct about it.

 Because we can see in this picture with the hi-vis jacket, it is so bright that it does appear to be producing its own light, but without the light source, the hi-vis jacket would not be visible to the eye.

-Now, you have worked so hard today, there's been lots of new learning, lots of new information for you to be taking in, and I am so proud of you.
+Now you have worked so hard today, there's been lots of new learning, lots of new information for you to be taking in, and I am so proud of you.

 You've used your critical thinking, and you have done a fantastic job.

-So well done, everyone.
+So well done everyone.